johbry17/Financial-Analysis-and-Vote-Counting-in-Python/README.md

-## Module 3 Challenge, 6 July 2023, Python Challenge
+## Module 3 Challenge, 6 July 2023, Financial Analysis and Vote Counting in Python

 Development on this project has stopped